Configuring a Course Pacakage

 • <source> points to the instructor’s local directory structure

-• <destination> is the filename that will appear in the flat solution package (for now)
+• <destination> is the filename that will appear in the solution package

 Grader configuration file llmgrader_config.xml